Yates1011/FDTD-Modeler-/README.md

 # FDTD-Modeler-
-A Finite-Difference Time Domain solver modelled in Octave and *soon to be* written in C++.
+A Finite-Difference Time Domain solver modelled in Octave and *soon to be* written in C or C++.